rubrikinc/rubrik-sdk-for-powershell/docs/quick-start.md

 ## Option 1: PowerShell Gallery (Recommended)

+> ### ❗ If you are using Windows PowerShell 5 you might encounter one of the following error messages:
+>
+> `WARNING: Source Location 'https://www.powershellgallery.com/api/v2/package/Rubrik/5.3.1' is not valid.`
+>
+>  `WARNING: Unable to resolve package source 'https://www.powershellgallery.com/api/v2'.`
+>
+> There are two multiple solutions for this problem, the most permanent solution is to install PowerShell 7, which can be installed in as a side-by-side installation to Windows PowerShell.
+It is available here: [PowerShell 7 Download Link](https://aka.ms/getps6).
+>
+> Alternatively you could ensure that your current PowerShell session is configured with TLS 1.2 by running before following the steps listed below: `[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12`

 1. Ensure you have the [Windows Management Framework 5.0](htps://www.microsoft.com/en-us/download/details.aspx?id=50395) or greater installed.
 1. Open a PowerShell console with the Run as Administrator option.
-1. Run `Set-ExecutionPolicy` using the parameter RemoteSigned or Bypass.
+1. Run `Set-ExecutionPolicy` using the parameter `RemoteSigned` or `Bypass`.
 1. Run `Install-Module -Name Rubrik -Scope CurrentUser` to download the module from the PowerShell Gallery.
 Note that the first time you install from the remote repository it may ask you to first trust the repository.
-If you receive the following error message 'WARNING: Source Location 'https://...' ensure that PowerShell is configured with TLS 1.2 by running: `[Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12`
 1. Alternatively `Install-Module -Name Rubrik -Scope AllUsers` can be execute be used if you would like to install the module for all users on the current system.

 ## Option 2: Installer Script